-We have two thirsty felines on board and have friends, family and patrons who come stay with us.
-So, having an onboard setup like we do…well, I couldn’t imagine NOT having it!
+We have two thirsty felines on board and have friends, family, and patrons who come stay with us.
+So, having an onboard setup as we do…well, I couldn’t imagine NOT having it!

-Whether it’s a system like ours or something similar, it doesn’t take long to see that an at home purification system is the most convenient, safe, affordable, environmentally friendly option.
+Whether it’s a system like ours or something similar, it doesn’t take long to see that an at-home purification system is the most convenient, safe, affordable, and environmentally friendly option.

 Just how much plastic is in our ocean?